Meera-Singh26/Myntra-Clone/README.md

 # Myntra-Clone
-A clone of Myntra shopping app
+A clone of Myntra a shopping app